-- I am greeted with open arms into their homes
+- I am greeted with open arms into host family homes

-- I have companions to share interesting dinner conversations with
+- I am invited to eat fabulous meals and share interesting dinner conversations with my host family.

-- I teach me about their culture, language and family traditions
+- I learn about my host family’s culture, language and family traditions

 Who would have thought that the only thing I am going to need my social security income check for is to pay for my own sightseeing adventures and travel transportation costs along the way.
 Guess what?
 I expect to continue to have my savings tucked away, for if or when I ever decide to change directions again.
 Maybe buy an RV?
 Maybe not.
 At least the option will still be on the table for me.
 So far it looks like I may be able to have the best of both worlds if I want too.